fxboxed/eugo/content/uk/_index.md

 ![Stonehenge at sunset with dramatic skies and greenery.](/imgs/uk/stone.webp)

 Stonehenge is one of those places that just makes you stop and think.
-Located in Wiltshire, England, this [prehistoric monument](https://www.tripadvisor.com/Attraction_Review-g186414-d188527-Reviews-Stonehenge-Salisbury_Wiltshire_England.html) is a circle of giant stones, some over 20 feet tall.
+Located in Wiltshire, England, the prehistoric monument is a circle of giant stones, some over 20 feet tall.

 Built around 2500 BC, it’s a mystery that has puzzled historians and archaeologists for ages.
 Why was it built?
 What was it used for?
 We may never know for sure.